vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation.md

 The basic mantra (moolanantra) called Ashtakshara shines conspicuously in the Upanishads (literally, the end of the various branches of the Veda).
 If there is any one endowed with discriminating wisdom who has understood from that inantra the truth about hia essential nature, and if he spends all his time in uttering the Dvayani wbich, even at a single atterance, can produce the fruition of the desire for the ultimate goal of life and if he has also absolute faith in the means of salvation taught with compassion in the charama sloka by Sri Krishna who, for his sport or Ia, became the charioteer, and, who is the crest jewel, as it were, of the Vedas - if there is any such person (at all) in the world, he will be the leader of all our hosts.

+- 6. Mahabharata : Santi Parva 176.66.3.

+### ०३ प्रधानप्रतितन्त्राधिकारः

-6. Mahabharata : Santi Parva 176.66.3.
-THE CHAPTER ON THE MOST IMPORTANT AND DISTINCTIVE DOCTRINE THAT IS UNIQUE
+THE CHAPTER ON THE MOST IMPORTANT AND DISTINCTIVE DOCTRINE THAT IS UNIQUE TO VISISTADVAITA.

-TO VISISTADVAITA.

 SANSKRIT VERSE: